 5. Leave no visible trace.

 Remember to stand back away from the site and visually check to see that there is nothing obvious that might attract human visitors.
 Being “non-obvious” and doing nothing that will attract attention is pretty important.
 We’re talking about possible spans of 40 years that someone else could discover your time capsule drop site.

 If this site is as spectacular as it should be, don’t forget to enjoy it yourself.
-Maybe you camped nearby, or had a picnic, or maybe the view was just worth it.
-Chances are that the silence will be deafening.
+Maybe you camped nearby or had a picnic, or maybe the view was just worth it.
+The chances are that the silence will be deafening.
 And memorable.
-This is a two-sided adventure, so realize that your descendants will comeback to this very spot at sometime in the future.
+This is a two-sided adventure, so realize that your descendants will come back to this very spot sometime in the future.
 They’ll enjoy it too!
 And they will enjoy it all the more if you have told them about it.

 Next Page: Arrival Back Home